Shaders

 logicOp

-feature is enabled on the device -
+feature is enabled -

 vkCmdSetLogicOpEXT, if